Eritrea: Early Modern Period

-Pre-colonial Eritrea had four distinct regions divided by geography that had limited contact with each other.
-The Abyssinian Tigrinya-speaking Christians controlled the highlands, the nomadic Tigre and Beni Amer clans the western lowlands, the Arabic Muslims of Massawa and Dahlak, and the pastoralist Afars the Dankalia region.
+Pre-colonial Eritrea had four distinct regions, divided by geography and in limited contact with each other.
+The Abyssinian, Tigrinya-speaking Christians controlled the highlands, the nomadic Tigre and Beni Amer clans the western lowlands, the Arabic Muslims the regions Massawa and Dahlak, and the pastoralist Afars the Dankalia region.

-After the decline of Aksum, the Eritrean highlands fell under the domain of the Christian Zagwe dynasty, and later under the sphere of influence of the Ethiopian Empire.
+After the decline of Aksum, the Eritrean highlands fell under the domain of the Christian Zagwe dynasty, and later the control of the Ethiopian Empire.
+Its coastal territories were also under the Adal Sultanate during the reign of Sultan Badlay.
 The area was first known as Ma'ikele Bahri ("between the seas/rivers", i.e. the land between the Red Sea and the Mereb river), and later renamed the Medri Bahri ("Sea land" in Tigrinya).
 The region, ruled by a local governor called the Bahr Negash, was first documented in an obscure land grant of the 11th-century Zagwe king Tatadim.
 He considered the unnamed Bahr Negash one of his seyyuman or "appointed ones".
 Ethiopian Emperor Zara Yaqob strengthened imperial presence in the area by increasing the power of the Bahr Negash and placing him above other local chiefs, establishing a military colony of settlers from Shewa, and forcing the Muslims on the coast to pay tribute.

 The first Westerner to document a visit to Eritrea was Portuguese explorer Francisco Álvares in 1520.
-He recounted his journey through the principality ruled by the Bahr Negus, highlighting three key cities, with Debarwa as the capital.
+He recounted his journey through the principality ruled by the Bahr Negash, highlighting three key cities, with Debarwa as the capital.
 He then detailed the border demarcation at the Mereb River with the province of Tigray and recounted the difficulties in transporting certain goods across the border.
-His books have the first description of the local powers of Tigray and the Bahr Negus (lord of the lands by the sea).
+His books have the first description of the local powers of Tigray and the Bahr Negash.